 Did you know most pharmacists will review your medications for free?

 Older adults should frequently ask their pharmacist or doctor to audit their drugs.
-Seniors tend to take two or more medications at a time.
+This can be particularly important for those taking multiple medications simultaneously.
 Medical professionals will screen for drug combinations that create high anticholinergic levels.
-Periodic and thorough reviews minimize the risk for adverse drug effects.
+Periodic and thorough reviews minimize the risk of adverse drug effects.

-Be sure to include alcohol on your list of drugs.
+FYI: Be sure to inform your doctor or pharmacist of alcohol usage.
 Taking anticholinergic drugs with alcohol can result in unconsciousness or even death.